jtara1/league-lazy-lookup/Readme.txt

 League of Legends Lazy Lookup

+Purpose:
+- Get text from champion select pre game lobby and use multi-search function on op.gg to check champion stats and winrates of fellow summoners in lobby.

 Method:
 1. Copy text from LoL client pre game lobby.
 2. Parse into valid url for multi-search on na.op.gg